GeekyAnts/vue-native-website/src/docs/contribution.md

 Before submitting a pull request, please make sure the following is done:

-1. Fork the repository and create your branch from master.
+1. Fork the repository `git clone git@github.com:GeekyAnts/vue-native-core.git` and create your branch from master.
 2. Run npm install in the repository root.
+3. Create a sample project using vue-native-cli.
+4. There are multiple modules which you can modify
+    * react-vue-helper
+    * react-vue-template-compiler
+    * react-vue
+    * vue-server-renderer
+    * vue-template-compiler
+    * weex-template-compiler
+    * weex-vue-framework
+6. If you want modify the mobile app compiler.
+Then you would've to use vue-template-compiler or vue-native-helper based on your requirements
+5. run `npm link <the-package-you-want-to-modify> <the-package-you-want-to-modify> `
-3. Format your code with prettier
+6. Format your code with prettier
+7. Run the app and test the code before you commit and create a pull request